Abduljr0/Phase-3-Code-Challenge-Restaurants--without-SQLAlchemy-/README.md

 Usage

 Create customers, restaurants, and reviews.
 Retrieve names, restaurants, and average ratings.
 Explore additional features like finding customers or retrieving all instances.

+Python shell

+    Copy and paste the codes in the python shell.

+Code runner

+Use the code runner in vs code to test your codes.
+TECHNOLOGY USED

+python
+LICENSE

+MIT license
+AUTHORS INFO

+Contributing

+Contributions, bug reports, and suggestions are welcome.
+Feel free to open issues or pull requests.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+[Abdulqani Adan] github:Abduljr0